Arthur Horner (trade unionist): Hornerism

 During the early years of the 1930s, Horner's disaffection with the CPGB's policy towards trade unions was such that he faced expulsion from the party.
 The term "Hornerism" emerged as a label for his deviation from orthodox Communist Party policy, particularly regarding trade union strategy.

 The conflict arose from the Comintern's Third Period policy, also known as the "Class Against Class" line, which was implemented from 1928 to 1935.
 This policy mandated that Communist parties worldwide should reject collaboration with social democratic parties and existing trade unions, instead forming separate revolutionary organisations.
 In the trade union context, this meant Communists were expected to break away from established unions and create new revolutionary unions under direct Communist control.

 Horner opposed this policy from 1929, arguing against splitting from existing unions to form new revolutionary unions.
-This stance brought him into direct conflict with younger party militants, led by Bill Rust, editor of the Daily Worker from 1930, who labelled his approach 'Hornerism'.
+This stance brought him into direct conflict with younger party militants, led by William Rust, editor of the Daily Worker from 1930, who labelled his approach 'Hornerism'.
 Horner believed that working within established trade unions was more effective than creating rival organisations that would inevitably be weaker and more isolated.

 During the 1930s, Horner further alienated sections of the Communist Party by advocating for more disciplined use of industrial action.
 He opposed unofficial or 'wildcat' strikes and insisted on loyalty to mainstream unions rather than revolutionary adventurism.
 His approach prioritised building Communist influence within existing trade union structures over ideologically pure but practically ineffective separate organisations.

 "Hornerism" was formally denounced by the CPGB Executive as a deviation from the Comintern's Third Period line.
 Horner travelled to Moscow in 1931 to appeal against his proposed expulsion before a Comintern commission.
 The verdict, which identified mistakes on both sides, was sufficiently equitable for Horner to feel he could comply with the required public admission of his alleged mistakes.
 This resolution allowed him to remain in the party while quietly continuing his pragmatic approach to trade union work.

 Horner's strategic approach was ultimately vindicated by events.
 His emphasis on working within established unions and building practical influence rather than pursuing ideological purity proved more effective in advancing working-class interests.
 His later success as President of the SWMF and General Secretary of the NUM demonstrated the effectiveness of his methods over the doctrinaire approach initially favoured by the party leadership.

 In 1932, imprisoned on trumped-up charges of unlawful assembly, Horner took the opportunity availed to him as Cardiff prison librarian to study The Art of War by Carl von Clausewitz, a work which would significantly influence his future approach to formulating Union strategy and class politics in general – often leading to further conflict with the CPGB Executive.
 His increased strategic awareness would leave him strongly inclined against indiscriminate outbreaks of industrial action jeopardising the Union's strength and ability to win concessions for its members.